BA MA DipHE Mental Health Nursing UKCP

 The initial consultation may take the form of an assessment of up to three meetings where I will ask more questions than in a usual session.
 My aim will be to get a sense of what has brought you to therapy at this time, a brief personal history including social, medical, current risk factors and support network.
 For other people, the reason they wish to start therapy is unclear and so the 'work' of the sessions seems to start immediately, taking on an open ended arrangement that is reviewed on a six monthly or yearly basis.

 It is very important that the person you decide to see for therapy is a 'good fit' for you and your needs and so if we feel I am not quite the right practitioner for you I will help you explore what the best approach for you may be.
-I will also endeavour to refer you on to a more suitable therapist by putting you in touch with the Oxford Therapy and Self Development Service, based in Witney.
+I will also endeavour to refer you on to a more suitable therapist by putting you in touch with the Oxford Therapy and Self Development Service (OTS) or a close and trusted colleague.
+There is also an OTS base in Witney if that is nearer for you.

 Training, qualifications & experience